claire-west/svstudio-manual/docs/setup.md

 If installing the Pro edition you will be prompted for your product activation code.

-Once you have successfully installed the software (and activated it, if necessary) you will be presented with the following application window.
+Once you have successfully installed the software (and activated it, if necessary), you will be presented with the following application window.

 ![Synthesizer V Studio](img/synthv-studio.png)